joist-orm/joist-orm/docs/docs/testing/test-factories.md

 Joist generates customizable factories for easily creating test data.
 The idea is very similar to generic tools like [Fishery](https://github.com/thoughtbot/fishery), but with deep/native integration with Joist.

+The goal of factories are to provide tests with "valid by default" instances of entities, so that each test can focus solely on the state/behavior that is unique to its boundary case.

-Joist fundamentally assumes the database is reset between each test (see [Fast Database Resets](./fast-database-resets.md)), and so allowing tests to succinctly create the entire graph of entities they need is a key part of Joist's developer experience.
+Joist also fundamentally assumes the database is reset between each test (see [Fast Database Resets](./fast-database-resets.md)), and so allowing tests to succinctly create the entire graph of entities they need is a key part of Joist's developer experience.

 Note that Joist's factories are **not intended to be used in production code**; they are only for quickly creating synthetic data in unit tests.